Enter your email address below and subscribe to our newsletter

 Instructions

-Peel the husks: When using fresh corn on the cob, the green husks must be peeled away to reveal the golden kernels.
-Peeling the husk is easy.
-Simply find the grooves of the leaves at the top of the corn and pull away at it.
-In most cases, it will come apart easily; however, there are occasions when you have to apply a little bit of force.
+Set the temperature to medium-high.
+Fill a large pot with water and bring it to a boil.
+Once the water is boiling, add a pinch of salt.
+When using fresh corn on the cob, peel away the green husks to reveal the golden kernels.
+Peeling the husk is straightforward: simply locate the leaf grooves at the top of the corn and pull them away.
+In most cases, the husk will come off easily; however, there may be times when you need to apply a bit of force.

 Boiled corn on cob

-Add the corn: Put the corn into the water.
-Be careful as you do so.
-Use a cooking tong to lower the corn into the water.
-Ensure the pot is large enough to accommodate all of the corn.
-The water should cover the top of the corn by two inches.
+Place the corn into the water carefully.
+Use cooking tongs to lower the corn into the pot, ensuring that it is large enough to hold all of the corn.
+The water should cover the top of the corn by at least two inches.

 What can you Serve with Corn on Cob?